tylerwray/me/src/content/tutorials/phoenix-live-view-ecommerce/2-phoenix-app-setup.md

 This part is a bit boring... but the payoff is worth it 🤞🏻 We need to add a couple pieces of configuration.

-1. We need to tell `stripity_stripe` what our Stripe API key is.
+1. We need to configure `stripity_stripe` with our Stripe API key and webhook secret.
-1. We need to tell our `money` package which currency to use by default.
+1. We need to configure the `money` package with a default currency.

-You can grab the Stripe API public and secret keys from the [stripe developer page](https://dashboard.stripe.com/apikeys) of your stripe account.
+You can grab the Stripe API secret key from the [stripe developer page](https://dashboard.stripe.com/apikeys) of your stripe account.

 Take great care with the secret key, like the name says, it's secret 🤫 Once you have your API keys, create a new file: `config/dev.secret.exs`.